-A native of Pittsburgh and a resident of Philadelphia, Jim Macdonald is a Dean’s List graduate of the University of Notre Dame with a B.A. in Literature and Philosophy.
+Macdonald has also published many articles and reports on a range of subjects in leading industry authorities including IRMI, and the RAND Corporation.
+A native of Pittsburgh and a resident of Philadelphia, Jim Macdonald is a graduate of the University of Notre Dame with a B.A. in Literature and Philosophy (Dean's List).
 He has also earned professional designations as a CPCU, ARM, and as a licensed P&C surplus lines insurance broker (in Pennsylvania).
-He is also an ARIAS certified Arbitrator.
+In 2010, he became an ARIAS certified Arbitrator.

 Areas of Expertise